New York's 1st legal marijuana crop sprouts under the sun

 “There’s a market that we’re building for small players, for big players, for medium-sized players, for family businesses, for big corporations as well,” said Chris Alexander, executive director of state’s Office of Cannabis Management.

 The first-wave growers this year are projected to produce a couple of hundred thousand pounds of product.
-That would be a fraction of the projected demand in New York, which could eventually be well over a million pounds annually.
+That would be a fraction of the projected demand in New York, which could eventually be well over 1 million pounds (454,000 kilograms) annually.
 But state regulators say their launch plan is to balance supply and demand, expanding cultivation as more dispensaries open.

 “We do think it will be sufficient to provide that initial supply to our our dispensary locations that we get up and running,” Alexander said.